AlinaWan/mine-tool/README.md

   * A lower value (e.g., 5-10) means the grey line needs to be very precisely in the middle.
   * A higher value (e.g., 15-25) allows for a larger "hitbox" around the middle.
 * **Effect:** Controls the precision required for the automated mouse release.

+#### BAR\_THICKNESS\_PERCENTAGE

+* **What it is:** A floating-point value that defines the thickness of the curved bar as a percentage of the ROI's size.
+For example, `0.15` means the bar is 15% as thick as the smaller of the ROI's width or height.
+* **How to set:** Adjust this value to match the visual thickness of the curved bar in your game.
+If the bar seems thicker, increase the value (e.g., to `0.20`); if it seems thinner, decrease it (e.g., to `0.10`).

+* **Effect:** This setting is used to generate the curved bar mask, which restricts the detection of the grey and white lines to within the bar's boundaries.
+A correct value ensures accurate detection.

+#### WHITE\_AREA\_WIDTH\_INCREASE

+* **What it is:** An integer value that expands the detected white area mask using a morphological dilation operation.
+* **How to set:**

+  * A value of `0` means no expansion.
+  * A positive value (e.g., `5`) will make the detected white area larger, which can make it easier to find a match and be more tolerant of color variations or visual noise.
+* **Effect:** A larger value creates a bigger "hitbox" for the white area, making the detection more robust.
+This is especially useful if the white area is not perfectly solid or if the `COLOR_TOLERANCE` is not high enough.

+#### GREY\_LINE\_MIN\_AREA
+* **What it is:** An integer value representing the minimum number of pixels a detected grey contour must have to be considered a valid detection.
+* **How to set:**

+  * A lower value (e.g., `10`) is suitable for detecting very thin lines or small sections of a line.
+  * A higher value (e.g., `50`) is for detecting larger, more solid shapes.
+* **Effect:** Since the grey line is often very thin, this value ensures the script doesn't miss small, valid detections while ignoring random noise.
+When detection is restricted to the curved bar's mask, the line's visible area decreases, making a lower minimum area necessary.

 ### \[Automation] Section